DawnbrandBots/bastion-bot/docs/commands/yugipedia.md

 # `/yugipedia` command

-Search the Yugipedia for a page! _This command is in development._
+Search the Yugipedia for a page!

 ## Parameters